BNTechie/Data-preprocessing/Dimensionality reduction/README.md

 - **Transforming the original data into the new k-dimensional space**

 ### Linear Discriminant Analysis (LDA):

-LDA is a supervised method that aims to find a linear combination of features that best separates two or more classes.
+LDA, a supervised method, aims to find a linear combination of features that best separates two or more classes.
+It is specifically useful when the number of samples per class is limited.

+LDA involves the following steps:

 ### t-Distributed Stochastic Neighbor Embedding (t-SNE):